 The culture of virtual communities influences children and young adults.
-Their mental health is still sensitive, and virtual reality with its personality clones and an ability to change roles and personalities as often as one can cause a further loss of interest in "real reality" [28].
+Their mental health is still sensitive, and virtual reality with its personality clones and an ability to change roles and personalities as often as one can cause a further loss of interest in "real reality" (Skorodumova, 2004).
 It does not mean, however, that other age groups do not enter virtual space.
 They communicate in this imaginary reality and often take it as genuine socio-cultural reality.
 The more time they spend online, the better they understand the rules of communication in the virtual community.
 According to Dziundziuk, this is the reason for enhancing the coherence of virtual space, which increases the sense of presence in a different reality.

-Thus, it is necessary to find out and analyze the possible negative effects society may experience due to virtual communities' operation.
+Thus, it is necessary to find out and analyse the possible negative effects society may experience as a result of virtual communities' operation.
 Also, today it becomes vitally important to foresee risks and threats of virtual communities for the national security of a country.
-Experts repeat that "the number of crimes and losses from cyberattacks will only grow because offenders usually are at least one step ahead of the mechanisms which government authorities and individuals have to prevent and solve such crimes" [19].
 There are various approaches to handle these issues.
 Rheingold and Meyrowitz have a negative, or pessimistic, opinion on the effect virtual communities have on people.
-They conclude that virtual communities isolate people, deprive them of face-to-face interaction, cause moral degradation, lowering ethical standards [26, 21].
+They conclude that virtual communities isolate people, deprive them of face-to-face interaction, cause moral degradation, lowering ethical standards (Rheingold, 1994), (Meyrowitz, 2005).
 However, this approach proves the standard attitude to new things - in this case, it is the rejection of a new way of socialization in a new type of society - the information society.
 Another approach considers the formation of virtual communities as a logical reaction to the disintegration of traditional communities worldwide and conventional communication.